Sabrinas Organizing

 Before starting, gather the following items to help you get the most out of your decluttering time.

-Below links from Amazon (Affiliate Link) (affiliate); if you click through, I will receive a small referral commission at no cost.
+Below links from Amazon (affiliate) (affiliate); if you click through, I will receive a small referral commission at no cost.

 Trash bag - have a trash bag near you for those items that can't be recycled.

 Recycling trash bin - this container will hold items that can be recycled in your community.
-Contact your trash provider to find out what can be recycled.
+Contact your trash provider to determine what items can be recycled.

 Sticky notes and a pen - this item will help write down the following action for the thing and the due date you want to do it.